-U.S. Supreme Court Associate Justice Antonin Scalia, nine-term U.S.
+House: U.S. Supreme Court Associate Justice Antonin Scalia,

-Congresswoman Jane Harman and former U.S. Solicitor General and
+nine-term U.S. Congresswoman Jane Harman and former U.S. Solicitor

-Harvard Law School Dean Erwin Griswold are all Jones Day alumni.
+General and Harvard Law School Dean Erwin Griswold are all Jones

-Managing partner Stephen Brogan worked at the U.S. Department of
+Day alumni.
+Managing partner Stephen Brogan worked at the U.S.

-General.
-The firm's alumni shine outside of the political arena
+Assistant Attorney General.
+The firm's alumni shine outside of the

-too-Nextel founder Morgan O'Brien, McKinsey & Company founder
+political arena too-Nextel founder Morgan O'Brien, McKinsey &

-Marvin Bower, and Nobel laureate David Morse used to grace the
+Company founder Marvin Bower, and Nobel laureate David Morse used

 Over the years, Jones Day and its attorneys have picked up